Qing-Lu/torch/Windows.md

 Install CMake as usual, then make sure that you have it's executable in your PATH.

-#### MinGW and MSYS
+#### MinGW and MSYS 32-bit

-Use the MinGW installer and install all meta-packages from the "Basic Setup" section.
+Use the MinGW installer from <http://www.mingw.org/> and install all meta-packages from the "Basic Setup" section.
 As usual with tools from the other side, don't install to Program Files (due to spaces).

 Add `C:\MinGW /mingw` (or whatever path you chose) to the MSYS etc/fstab file, as instructed at <http://www.mingw.org/wiki/getting_started> -> After Installing You Should ...

 Notes:
 - The package manager is at bin/mingw-get.exe
 - The MSYS environment can be started via msys\1.0\msys.bat
+- You might _not_ want to add the bin directory to your PATH

+#### MSYS2 64-bit

+Use the 64-bit installer (msys2-x86_64) from the [MSYS2 site](https://msys2.github.io/).
+As usual with tools from the other side, don't install to Program Files (due to spaces).

+Follow the instructions at the MSYS2 site for updating everything.
+- If prompted to force close the window and restart MSYS2, you might need to also manually kill pacman.exe via task manager.
+- The update may break your MSYS2 Shell shortcut.
+Fix it by editing the shortcut file and changing the suffix of the target from .bat to .cmd.

+Now, install some packages.
+Open the MSYS2 Shell and enter:

+    pacman -S wget tar gcc gcc-fortran make

+Notes:
+- The MSYS2 environment can be started via the MSYS2 Shell shortcut
-- You might _not_ want to add the MinGW bin directory to PATH (at least if using MinGW only for BLAS and building the rest with VS)
+- You might _not_ want to add the bin directory to your PATH

 #### Visual Studio